 Terms and Conditions

-We would like to thank Alps for sponsoring this year's Eco Film Awards.
+We would like to thank DK for sponsoring this year's Eco Film Awards.

 This competition is run in association with the the UK National Association for Environmental Education (NAEE).